Anti-dumping measures on stainless steel from Mexico

 The US-Mexico Trade Dispute - Stainless Steel Sheets and Coils dumping is a trade dispute between the governments of The United States and Mexico.
 On May 26, 2006 Mexico requested consultations with the United States about a number of final anti-dumping judgments made by the US Department of Commerce.
 The judgments concerned the imports of stainless steel sheets and strips from Mexico, which were supposedly illegal dumping through the use of a "Zeroing" technique by the US Department of Commerce.
 Mexico believed that some of the laws, regulations, administrative practices and methodologies implemented by the US impaired and nullified the benefits added to Mexico, directly or indirectly, under the World Trade Organization Agreement on Customs Valuation, and that the anti-dumping laws were unwarranted.
 The consultations were held to discuss activities carried on between January 1999 and June 2004.
 This led to a panel being established in December 2006, the proceedings of which continued until May 2013, with a mutually agreeable solution being reached.
 Japan asked to join the consultation in June 2006.

 Products in question

 Stainless steel, specifically in the form of sheets and coils, was at the center of the dispute.
 Stainless steel is an alloy containing at least 10.2% chromium.

 The complaint

-On May 26, 2006, Mexico asked for an audience with the US concerning Anti-Dumping laws for stainless steel sheet and coils imported from Mexico to the US from t1999 o 2004.
+On May 26, 2006, Mexico asked for an audience with the US concerning Anti-Dumping laws for stainless steel sheet and coils imported from Mexico to the US from 1999 to 2004.
 The consultations concerned: